In this chapter:

 Few studies have investigated the immunogenicity and effectiveness of PCV13 in individuals at increased risk of IPD.
 Studies using pneumococcal vaccines with similar but fewer antigens have demonstrated vaccine efficacy in individuals with immunocompromising conditions (eg, HIV, sickle cell disease), but the duration of protection against IPD remains unknown.
 High IgG titres have been demonstrated following PCV13 vaccination of children with sickle cell disease, HIV infection and nephrotic syndrome.

 WHO recommends that children with medical conditions that reduce humoral immune response to vaccines, such as HIV, sickle cell disease and primary immune deficiencies, to have a 3+1 schedule of PCV13.
-In children and adolescents with underlying medical conditions, such as type 1 diabetes, cancer, cystic fibrosis or asthma, the broader serotype protection provided by PCV13 can reduce nasopharyngeal carriage and the associated risk of IPD.[58, 59, 60, 61]
+In children and adolescents with underlying medical conditions, such as type-1 diabetes, cancer, cystic fibrosis or asthma, the broader serotype protection provided by PCV13 can reduce nasopharyngeal carriage and the associated risk of IPD.[48, 49, 50, 51]

 Use of pneumococcal conjugate vaccines in adults

-PCV13 induces robust immune responses in adults,[62, 63, 64, 65] including elderly adults.
+PCV13 induces robust immune responses in adults,[52, 53, 54, 55] including elderly adults.
 Although the antibody titres vary with serotype and between age groups, particularly for those aged over 65 years, the clinical significance of this variation is unclear.
 PCV13 is at least as immunogenic as 23PPV in adults.
-Some studies suggest that 23PPV attenuates the immune response to subsequent doses of PCV13, not seen if PCV13 is given before 23PPV; PCV13 may augment the response to subsequent 23PPV vaccination.[66, 67, 68]
+Some studies suggest that prior 23PPV attenuates the immune response to PCV13, an effect not seen if PCV13 is given before 23PPV; conversely given first, PCV13 may augment the response to subsequent 23PPV vaccination.[56, 57, 58]

 Data is limited for younger adults and specific at-risk adult populations.